A dynamical Interpretation of Sequential Decay in Reactive Scattering: Perturbed Calogero-Moser system

 \subsection{The perturbed three particle Calogero-Moser system with hyperbolic potentials}

 As an example of demonstration, we use the version of the perturbed Calogero-Moser system with hyperbolic 2-particle potentials.
+See references \cite{cal1982, js} for more details about the properties of the model and its phase space analysis.
 Let us assume 3 particles called $A, B,$ and $C$ moving along a 1-dimensional position space, i.e. we study collinear scattering.
 The masses of the particles are equal to 1 and the position coordinates of the particles are $q_A$, $q_B$ and $q_C$ respectively.
 The conjugate momenta are $p_A$, $p_B$ and $p_C$ respectively.
 We assume that the particle pair $A$ and $B$, and also the particle pair $B$ and $C$ have an attractive 2-particle interaction, whereas the particle pair $A$ and $C$ has a repulsive 2-particle interaction.

 For the total Hamiltonian we take the model system

 We choose $D_B$ as the unit of energy and thereby $D_B$ takes the numerical value 1.
 Next, we assume that the particles $A$ and $C$ are equal and therefore $D_A$ and $D_C$ have the same numerical value $D$.
 That is, we will study the case $D_B = 1 \ne D_A = D_C = D$ in the following, where only positive values of $D$ make sense.